 Assuming that a survey was otherwise conducted properly, the larger the size of a sample, the more accurate the poll estimates are likely to be.
 As the sample size grows, the margin of error shrinks.
 Conversely, smaller samples have larger margins of error.

 The margin of error for a reliable sample of 200 people is +/- 7.1 percent.
 For a sample of 4,000 people, it’s 1.6 percent.
 Many polls rely on samples of around 1,200 to 1,500 people, which have margins of error of approximately +/- 3 percent.

 - Make sure a political candidate really has the lead before you report it.

-If a national public opinion poll shows that political Candidate A is 2 percentage points ahead of Candidate B but the margin of error is +/- 3 percentage points, the proper interpretation of the poll is that it is statistically a dead heat.
+If a national public opinion poll shows that political Candidate A is 2 percentage points ahead of Candidate B but the margin of error is +/- 3 percentage points, journalists should report that it’s too close to tell at this point who’s in the lead.

 Journalists often feel pressure to give their audience a clear-cut statement about which candidate is ahead.
 But in this example, the poll result is not clear cut and the journalist should say so.
-Why not just report that the race is too close to call at this point?
-There’s as much news in that claim as there is in the misleading claim that one candidate holds a lead.
+There’s as much news in that claim as there is in the misleading claim that one candidate is winning.

 - Note that there are real trends, and then there are mistaken claims of a trend.

 If the results of polls taken over a period are exceedingly close, there is no trend even though the numbers will vary slightly.
 To take a hypothetical example, imagine that pollsters ask a sample of Florida residents whether they would support a new state sales tax.
 In January, 31 percent said yes.
 In July, 33 percent said yes.
 Imagine now that each poll had a margin of error +/-2 percentage points.